 Buses are a popular way to get around Las Vegas, to transport children to school, or to visit the city as a tourist.
 Las Vegas is a popular destination, with countless tourist buses arriving and leaving the city each day.
 School buses, city transit buses, private buses, and motor coaches are all large, heavy vehicles, difficult to maneuver, and exceptionally dangerous when involved in a collision.
-At Cogburn Law Offices, our Las Vegas bus accident lawyers serve people throughout Las Vegas who have been injured in a bus wreck caused by the conscious decisions of another.
-Every Las Vegas injury attorney at our firm is dedicated to recovering full and fair compensation, including medical costs, wage loss, and mental and emotional anguish.
+At Cogburn Law, our Las Vegas bus accident lawyers serve people throughout Nevada who have been injured in a bus wreck caused by the conscious decisions of another.
+Every Las Vegas personal injury lawyer at our firm is dedicated to recovering full and fair compensation, including medical costs, wage loss, and mental and emotional anguish.

 - Who is at fault in a Nevada bus accident?